neelsoumya/llm_projects/README.md

 `reflection_chart_generate.ipynb`: Multi agent system with reflection to create charts and refine it.

+`diffusion_huggingface.py`: Python script to implement diffusion models for image generation using Hugging Face

 `alife_llm.py`: Digital creatures (ALIFE creatures) evolved using LLMs